 In addition to the support described in this chapter, UC stepped out of the peak of the pandemic with an eye to expanding access and affordability to every Californian student with financial need.
 The University explored paths to provide additional financial aid to historically marginalized communities and those with financial need by reducing students' need to borrow and offering tuition assistance not already provided through other gift aid programs.
-Debt Free UC and the Native American Opportunity Plan are new for 2022-23 and demonstrate the UC's commitment to reducing costs and making a UC education accessible.
-The outcomes of these programs will be included in future reports to the Regents.
+Furthermore, UC is working to reduce the costs that students face, such as textbooks and on-campus housing, therefore extending the impact of its financial aid, under the Compact with Governor Newsom.
+The Path to Debt-Free UC (described earlier) and the Native American Opportunity Plan were new for 2022-23 and demonstrate the UC's commitment to reducing costs and making a UC education accessible.